Alert

 Send the RE Update (CL041G) letter prior to transferring the claim to the case assistant.

-To transfer to a case assistant, send a file note (Training on the Job) to the case assistant outlining the monitoring details including:
+To transfer to a case assistant, send a file note (Training on the Job) to the unit specific VR02/TOJ case assistant desk outlining the monitoring details including:

 • The wage reimbursement schedule to be followed (include the date the signed agreement was scanned to the file).